Tinkerforge/doc/source/Hardware/Bricklets/Humidity.rst

    :align: center
    :target: ../../_images/Bricklets/humidity_brickv.jpg

-Click on the Humidity Bricklet tab and see how the measured values change.
-For example breath over the sensor and see the relative humidity rising.
+To test the sensor breath over the sensor and see the relative humidity rising.
 It will fall again when you stop breathing over the sensor.

 After this test you can go on with writing your own application.
 See :ref:`Interface and Coding <humidity_programming_interfaces>` section for the API of the Humidity Bricklet and examples in your programming language.